-\Required: C210, C227 or C228, C310, C320, and C321.
+Required: C210, C227 or C228, C310, C320, and C321.
 At least 12 credit hours of the major must be in rhetoric and public address courses offered solely or cooperatively by the department.

-Speech Education A core for students planning to teach speech at the secondary level; designed to meet state educational certification requirements.
+Speech Education A core for students planning to teach speech at the secondary level; designed to meet the 36 credit hour state teacher certification requirements.